vetrz/rag-agent-sigmoide/README.md

 # Chapa Sigmoide RAG Agent

-This repository hosts a Retrieval-Augmented Generation (RAG) agent designed to answer questions and provide information about the "Chapa Sigmoide" electoral slate.
+This repository hosts a Retrieval-Augmented Generation (RAG) agent designed to answer questions and provide information about the Legacy of "Chapa Sigmoide" electoral slate.

 ## How to Use